Even after letting go

 and making a stupid fool of yourself,

-then step closer to the edge
+then stop closer to the edge

 of your heart and climb